5 MCP Servers We Use to Run Client Outbound on Claude Code

 - Posts recommendations to Discord for human review before anything goes live

-Here is a sanitized version of the configuration file that wires these servers together.
-In practice this file lives in the project root and is loaded automatically when Claude Code starts in that directory.
+A sanitized version of the configuration file that wires these servers together.
+In practice this lives in the project root and is loaded automatically when Claude Code starts in that directory.

 {